Skip to Content

 Lunch Ideas

-19. Beef and turkey jerky
+19. Beef and Turkey Jerky

 Jerky

-20. Bagels and buns
+20. Bagels And Buns

 A pack of bagels or buns goes a long way and will be fresh for two or three days.
 Use for sandwiches or grill up with a bit of oil and sprinkle with garlic salt as a side dish.

-21. Tuna bagels or sandwiches
+21. Tuna Bagels or Sandwiches

-An easy camping lunch is tuna salad on bagels or bread.
-Open a can of tuna and mix with two or three individual mayo packets.
 You can also buy small individual servings of tuna with different flavorings in tin packs.

-22. Canned flaked chicken
+22. Canned Flaked Chicken

-Mix up with mayo just like you do for tuna.
+Mix with mayo just like you do for tuna.
 Serve with crackers and fruit and have a picnic outside.

-23. Cut up veggies
+23. Cut Up Veggies

 Carrots, radishes, cucumbers, and cherry tomatoes are okay for a couple of days without refrigeration.
 Just keep them in a cool spot out of the sun.
-Cut up and serve raw vegetables alongside sandwiches.

 24. Homemade cookies

-25. Homemade brownies
+25. Homemade Brownies

-Another home baked treat to take camping.
-And just as easy to bake and wrap as cookies.
+Another home-baked treat to take camping, and just as easy to bake and wrap as cookies!

-26. Packaged cookies and muffins
+26. Packaged Cookies and Muffins

 No time to bake before your trip?
-No problem – just pick up a package of cookies or muffins at the grocery store or bakery before leaving on your trip.
+No problem—just pick up a package of cookies or muffins at the grocery store or bakery before leaving on your trip.

 Dinner Ideas

 At the end of a busy day, after hiking and swimming in the creek, it’s nice to get back to your campsite for a delicious and tasty meal.
-And you can put together a fantastic meal that everyone is going to enjoy using foods that are non-refrigerated.

-27. Hearty canned soups
+27. Hearty Canned Soups

 Soup Over Campfire